 give his Christian name to the American continent.
 The well connected Vespucci

 family were among the artists most important patrons they also recommended

 Sandro to members of the powerful rulers of Florence, the Medici family.

 Details of Sandro's childhood and early life remain sparse.
 He grew up in Florence with his three brothers in the shadow of the monastery of Santa Maria Novella.

 His father, Mariano di Vanni was a tanner (the process of making leather) and lived with his wife Smeralda in the same district as the Vespucci family who became important patrons of the artists work.

 It is thought that Botticelli had been trained as a goldsmith by his brother Antonio.
 Most renaissance painters started their apprenticeships at the age of twelve or fourteen.

-By 1470 Botticelli had his own workshop and became a member of St Lukes Guild.
-His "Adoration of the Magi", painted in 1475, includes several of the Medici family within the picture and emphasizes the importance of the Medici as patrons of the arts in Renaissance Italy.
+By 1470 Botticelli had his own workshop and became a member of the St Lukes Guild.
+His "Adoration of the Magi", painted in 1475, includes several of the Medici family within the picture and emphasises the importance of the Medici as patrons of the arts in Renaissance Italy.

 Virgin and Child with Angel c.1465-67 (w)